catern/blog/about.rst

 ---
 title: About
 ---
-I may switch this site to something other than the default, out-of-the-box Hakyll theme at some point.
+I may switch this site to something other than the default, out-of-the-box Hakyll configuration at some point.
 But don't count on it.

 Ideally there'd be some kind of equivalent of LaTeX for websites,